hchargois/betterepd7in5/README.md

 - saner API
 - 4-grayscale with dithering for best looking grayscale images (supported by displays sold after 2024-10-23)
 - fast thanks to numpy
-- partial updates that actually work, even if the display has been put to sleep after the last update; this isn't even supported at all by the official driver
+- partial updates that actually work, even if the display has been put to sleep after the last update; this isn't even supported at all by the official driver (see my [blog post](https://thoughts.gohu.org/posts/2025/epaper-partial-updates/) about this)

 ## How fast is it?